Empowering Your Health! How Little Changes Create Long-term Success

 What makes getting healthier so complicated?
 It was Saint Teresa who said, “Patience attains everything.”
 Most health, diet, and exercise programs are detailed instructions to attain your goal in the shortest amount of time.
 It’s not that these programs don’t have great information.
 It’s that you are overwhelmed by the program.
 So, it’s easy to stumble when your body, mind, or whatever has a revolt.

 The Buddha says, “We learn patience by practicing it.”
+Taoism believes presence can give you patience.
 When changing your health habits, small, incremental steps can give you big gains.
 And why start with small changes?
 Because it’s easier to get long-term gains with minor modifications.

 And all that sounds simple, but what is a small change?
 I like to take a big thing and break it into parts to make it easier to understand.
 If the change doesn’t have you saying, “Well, that’s not a big deal.
 I can do that,” its still too big.

 Think about weight loss.
 Instead of saying I’m going to change everything and start with a new eating regime tomorrow, start by breaking down the new regime in steps.

 If you want to eat fewer carbs, make your step specific and actionable.
 I wanted to reduce my carbs.
 I took that big goal and broke it down into steps.
 There were carbs that I was eating that were not good for me.
 By breaking the goal down into smaller and smaller pieces, I got specific and actionable items that I felt I could accomplish.

 My first step?
 I decided to eliminate Coca-cola, the sugary caffeine high commonly consumed by non-coffee drinkers, to get an energy boost.
 Sounds easy, right?
 Well, it wasn’t.
 They call sugar a heroin substitute for a reason.
 But, giving up Coca-cola was a clear step not combined with 15 other changes.
 I could focus and have a chance at success.

 These small steps can take months.
 But suppose you can identify small incremental steps and incorporate one a month.
 Your patience may allow you to integrate the changes making them a new daily habit.